-- Segment 1 refers to competition from September 7 to September 26; Segment 2 refers to competition from September 28 to October 9, and Segment 3 refers to competition from October 10 to the end of the district. - > The first official practice can be held on August 24. - > Intra-squad scrimmaging may be conducted on the first day of practice. - For 2020, no scrimmages will be permitted before the start of the first contest of the season or following the first official match. - > The first official contest can be held on September 7. - ➤ The limit of matches for the season (not including postseason) is 24 with no more than 4 matches in a given week. - ➤ If a school, due to participation in a regular-season multiple-match event (i.e. tournament) exceeds the limit of matches in a given week, such shall not be considered a violation of Bylaw 23 provided the preceding or succeeding week(s) are adjusted to create an appropriate average number of contests per week. - The last official regular season contest can be held on October 17. - ➤ Postseason play, at this time, is scheduled to begin October 19 with championship play currently scheduled to end the week of November 2. - > All teams eliminated would be permitted to play additional contests before the week of the state championship provided teams don't exceed the contest limit.
+- ➤ Segment 1 refers to competition from September 7 to September 26; Segment 2 refers to competition from September 28 to October 9, and Segment 3 refers to competition from October 10 to the end of the region. - The first official practice can be held on August 24. - > Intra-squad scrimmaging may be conducted on the first day of practice. - ➤ For 2020, no scrimmages will be permitted before the start of the first contest of the season or following the first official race. - > The first official contest can be held on September 7. - The limit of races for the season (not including postseason) is 9 with no more than two (2) races in a given week. - > The last official regular season contest can be held on October 17 or the day before the region. - ➤ Postseason play, at this time, is scheduled to begin October 19 with championship play currently scheduled to end the week of October 26. - > All teams eliminated would be permitted to play additional contests before the week of the state championship provided teams don't exceed the contest limit.